hamzas121/frontend/README.md

 The garage section of the website hides the showrooms whihc are further below, when the button Deals on Wheels is clicked and it smooth scrols down the image of the garage slides up as if its opening up.
 Underneath the garage image there are three logos with a hover effect which also allows you to go to their sections and shows you which showroom you are hovering over.
 ![image of second section](sketchs/secondpart.png)

 The third section is the BMW section which is the first showroom, this section shows all six images of the cars which i choose and they are in a article which is used to have them placed in the grid like formation, I then procceded to set them closely with padding. when the images are clicked on they enlarge so the user can have a better look at the car.
-In my case so that my dad could see the images better. below the iamges is a table with all hte car names, short description and their prices.
+In my case so that my dad could see the images better. below the images is a table with all hte car names, short description and their prices.
 ![image of bmw section](sketchs/bmwpart.png)

 The fourth section is the Audi section in this section i created a slideshow with the images of the cars, in my first design i was going to just insert the images on the page similar to the BMW section.